Going Native: American Gardens and the Modernization of Residential Landscapes in Shanghai (1843–1949)

-My study at Dumbarton Oaks is part of my PhD research, an analysis of the development of Shanghai’s urban landscape during the modern era.
-The proposed research intends to uncover the hidden stories of American contributions to the modernization of the living environment in Shanghai.
-Benefiting from supportive environment and valuable resources here, I was able to extract evidence for several remarkable stages in the landscape development in Shanghai.
-For instance, I was able to identify the original American housing model that was introduced to Shanghai in the 1850s; this was crucial to the development of a compact form of housing, and subsequently triggered the establishment of communal residential open space on an industrial scale.
+My research at Dumbarton Oaks contributed to my doctoral dissertation, which analyzes the development of Shanghai’s urban landscape during the modern era.
+My research intends to uncover the hidden stories of American contributions to the modernization of the living environment in Shanghai.
+I benefitted from the supportive environment and the valuable resources at Dumbarton Oaks, and I was able to extract evidence for several remarkable stages in landscape development in Shanghai.
+For instance, I was able to identify the original American housing model that was introduced to Shanghai in the 1850s; this model was crucial to the development of a compact form of housing, thus triggering the establishment of communal, residential open spaces on an industrial scale.
 In addition, according to early accounts of Shanghai residents found here, I discovered that some American dwellers created their housing in a Chinese courtyard style in the early 1920s, which meant that they contributed to preserving the local garden tradition as well.
-Furthermore, an American civil planner developed a proposal for the new city centre of Shanghai in the early 1920s; this changed local perspectives on residential community planning.
-Through exploring relevant books here, I obtained an in-depth understanding of the contemporary context of municipal planning in America, and linked it with planning in Shanghai.
-This fellowship provided me with abundant resources not only within Dumbarton Oaks, but also from other libraries and E-resources of Harvard University; this was enormously helpful to my research.
+Furthermore, an American civil planner developed a proposal for the new city center of Shanghai in the early 1920s; this proposal changed local perspectives on residential community planning.
+By exploring relevant books in the Dumbarton Oaks Library, I obtained an in-depth understanding of the contemporary context of municipal planning in America and linked it with planning in Shanghai.